pleshakoff/gossip/README.md

 Reading and recording can be done in any node.
 The client does not know which node to call in the current implementation, it must be specified in the request parameter.
-It is done intentionally for easy investigating the behavior of different nodes.
+It is done intentionally for easy investigation of the behavior of different nodes.

 A record is added to the database of the selected node during recording.
 After that, the data is gradually synchronized in all other nodes